tensorlakeai/indexify/docs/docs/apis/custom_extractors.md

 # Custom Extractors

 Extractors being the components which extracts information from data are central to what is possible to do with data in Indexify.
-So we have made it possible to create custom extractors by developers.
+So we have made it possible to create custom extractors by developers and extend the functionality of Indexify.

 ## Creating a Custom Extractor
 A custom extractor is a python class which inherits from the `Extractor` class in `indexify-extractors`.